damianhakert/damianhakert.github.io/source/posts/2016-06-10-ssg-overview-gitlab-pages-part-2.html.md

 _Content management_

 We can edit the content of our SSGs directly from the web browser with [TeleText].
-We can't create new pages, but we can edit pages content easily.
-[Implementing][teletext-tutorial] to our sites is also very simple.
-I tested it within a Jekyll site on GitLab Pages and worked fine for me.
+We can't create new pages, but we can edit pages' content easily.
+Follow the [Teletext tutorial] to learn how to implement this for your own website.

 _Contact Forms_